 On the Pacific coast, the lighthouses are operated by INCOP (Instituto

 managing all the Pacific ports.
-Atlantic coast lights are presumably
+East coast lights are presumably

 maintained by JAPDEVA, the port